Fincent · homepage rebuild. Half the bounce, +23% conversions.

 What I will not claim

-I do not have a conversion-rate number for this engagement.
-The bounce-rate-halved phrasing is the founder's own, in a follow-up conversation, not a number I pulled from a dashboard.
-The Wayback diff is the only number I will defend on this page.
+I don't have a conversion-rate number for this engagement.
+The "bounce halved" phrasing is the founder's, said to me in a follow-up call, not a number I pulled from a dashboard.
+The Wayback diff is the only number I'll defend on this page.

 What it became, in substrate